Nanokletochka/BazaldTest/README.md

 - Task 2.3.
 All packages whose version-release is greater in sisyphus than in p10.

 This needs to be done for each architecture supported by the branch.
+Provide main module with CLI.

 ## Project Status
 The project is currently under development and is not the final version.
-As of now, tasks 1, 2, 2.1, 2.2, 2.3 has been implemented.
+As of now, tasks 1, 2, 2.1, 2.2, 2.3 and CLI module has been implemented.

 ## Getting Started
 - Install Python version 3+.
+- Install the "requests" library.
-- Install the requests library.
+- Install the "rpm_vercmp" library.
-- Install the rpm_vercmp library.
+- Install the "click" library.

 ## Usage
-- Function get_packages() will get binary packages using AltLinux API from existing branch.
-- Function compare_existing() will compare two lists of binary packages (tasks 2, 2.1, 2.2).
-- Function compare_rpm() will compare version-release of two lists of binary packages (task 2.3).
+The file module.py contains the main logic of the program, and the file cli.py contains the CLI implementation for module.py.
+To run the program, use the command 'python cli.py <function_name> <first_branch_name> <second_branch_name> [--limit]'.
+Available function names are: 'existing' - compares packages from the first branch with packages from the second branch and returns a JSON structure containing packages from the first branch that do not exist in the second.
+The order of passing names for both branches is important; 'rpm' - finds identical packages in both branches and returns a JSON structure containing those packages from the first branch where version-release is greater.
+[Warning] The optional '--limit' parameter is under development; do not use it.